thandal/nanopy/README.md

   * Only purely local `action`s are supported in the core library (work generation, signing, account key derivations, etc.).
 * Functions in the `rpc` sub-module follow the exact template as [nano's RPC protocol](https://docs.nano.org/commands/rpc-protocol/).
 Unlike the core library, there is no reason to omit an `action` or parameter.
 Thus the library is a fully compatible API to nano-node's RPC.
 * [nano's RPC docs](https://docs.nano.org/commands/rpc-protocol/) can be used as a manual for this library.
 There are no changes in `action` or `parameter` names, except in a few cases \(`hash`, `id`, `type`\) where the parameter names are keywords in python.
 For those exceptions, arguments are prepended with an underscore \(`_hash`, `_id`, `_type`\).

-## Building from source
-* Point to a custom compiler (default is `gcc`) by prepending the installation command with `CC=path/to/custom/c/compiler`.
-  * When using `Visual C`, additionally prepend the installation command with `USE_VC=1`.
-* For GPU, appropriate OpenCL ICD and headers are required. `sudo apt-get install ocl-icd-opencl-dev nvidia-opencl-icd/amd-opencl-icd`
-  * Enable GPU usage by prepending the installation command with `USE_GPU=1`.

 ## Wallet
 Although not part of the package, the light wallet included in the repository can be a reference to understand how the library works.